tinakiedaisch/bait_design_from_orthologs/README.md

 <blockquote style="border-left: 4px solid #3498db; padding-left: 15px; margin-left: 0;">

 You usually aim to design baits for low-copy loci.
-I our plant family we had several whole genome dublication events which is why we cannot find many single copy loci.
+In the Amaranthaceae family we found several whole genome dublication events which is why we cannot find many single copy loci.
 However loci belonging to large genefamilies should be discarded.
-Therefore we counted the occurence of our taxa in the homologs (isoform masked) and discard loci with a higher count than six.
+Therefore we counted the occurence of our taxa in the homolog (isoform masked) trees and discard loci with a higher count than six.

 </blockquote>